 Stick to a schedule

 As we have already mentioned, children feel most comfortable when they can predict what's coming.
-That is why it is important to come up with co-parenting schedule as soon as possible after the divorce or separation.
+That is why it is important to come up with a co-parenting schedule as soon as possible after the divorce or separation.
 Don't hide your plans from your kids and tell them when they're going to their other parent and what days they are spending with you.
 They respond well to this type of routine and the alterations can lead to frustration.
 The emotional distress they are experiencing can affect their sleeping habits too.
 Kids might be too sleepy or unable to fall asleep for a long time at night.

 Let your child have a bag of favorites